EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 To make sure that outdated items get updated, invalid items won't be display and items stay sorted (if books are sorted by thiers titles it should be okay but what happens if they are sorted by some kind of specific algorithms likes user preferences?).

-Our simple `Dao` is no longer fit for a job, we need to adjust it by implementing `AmityPagingDao` and override a raw query function, generate a query string for the raw query function by calling `queryPagingData()` and pass these following parameters: a table name, a unique id, a nonce and query parameters in the `Map` (Key/Value pairs).
+Our simple `Dao` is no longer fit for a job, we need to adjust it by implementing `AmityPagingDao` and override a raw query function, generate a query string for the raw query function by calling `queryPagingData()` and pass these following parameters: a table name, a unique id, a nonce and query parameters specified in the `Map` (Key/Value pairs).

 ```code
 @Dao